 But pacifiers are not at all bad for the infant.
 Experts have revealed how these materials are able to reduce sudden infant death syndrome; are easier to stop than thumb sucking because they are disposable; and can soothe and calm your baby.

-It is a common knowledge that thumb sucking does not have to be very expensive compared to pacifiers which need to be changed and purchased in times when parents find them no longer efficient.
-The use of thumb initiates independence because babies can just grab on their finger when they need to suck.
+It is common knowledge that thumb sucking does not have to be very expensive compared to pacifiers which need to be changed and purchased in times when parents find them no longer efficient.
+The use of thumb initiates independence because babies can just grab on their fingers when they need to suck.

 Moreover, thumb suckers are also considered as the best sleepers because the relief brought about by sucking the thumb is unequaled by pacifiers which can fall to the floor or can be caught in between mattresses.
 Aside from these cons, the thumb is readily available and does not need to be cleaned and maintained so hard like pacifiers.